jjaychen1e/logseq-plugin-image-uploader/README.md

 ## Configuration

-Currently, we only support turn off auto uploading feature in the configuration file.
+Currently, we only support turning off auto uploading feature in the configuration file.

 ```json
 {